 In the warm milk add the granulated sugar and yeast and whisk everything together.
 Wait 10-15 minutes for the yeast to get to work and the mixture to get frothy.
-Then add just the egg white and whisk together.
+Then add just the egg white and melted butter and whisk together.
 Set the egg yolk aside, we will use it later.

 Add the yeasted milk to the flour and sprinkle in the salt.
 Start to knead with a wooden spoon first to incorporate the dry and wet ingredients.
 If the dough is super sticky add some more flour.
 Then flour a surface and your hands and knead the dough for 10 minutes, or until the dough is springy and tight.

 Place the dough in a clean bowl and cover with a kitchen towel.
 Place in a warm place (like a windowsill) and let rise for an hour and a half.
 The bublik dough should more than double in size.

 Once the dough has more than doubled in size, punch it down and knead it again for just a minute or two.
 Unlike with the bublik we don’t want to do a long second knead because these pastries should be light and not too chewy.

 Pull balls of dough off of the main piece and place them on an oil lined piece of parchment paper.
 If you use a silicone mat you do not need to grease it.
 Cover with a clean kitchen towel and let rise for another 20 minutes.

 Once the balls have risen a bit, oil the bottom of a glass and push down into the center of the dough ball.
 You can push down all the way, the dough is springy enough that you won’t go all the way through to the parchment/baking tray.